ACC shortens isolation period for asymptomatic athletes, which could give bowl season a boost

 The ACC’s revised policy provides greater flexibility for those who test positive and must isolate.
-It came after three ACC teams announced Sunday that they were forced to withdraw from their bowl games because of covid-related complications.
+It came after three ACC teams announced Sunday that they were forced to withdraw from their bowl games because of virus-related complications.

-At the same time, covid outbreaks are scuttling and scrambling men’s and women’s basketball games in multiple conferences.
+At the same time, covid-19 outbreaks are scuttling and scrambling men’s and women’s basketball games in multiple conferences.
 In pro sports, positive tests continue to roll in despite changes to testing protocols.
 The NHL is the lone league to pause its season so far — it’s slated to return Tuesday — but the NBA has dozens of players in its coronavirus protocols, and the NFL set a record Monday with 96 positive tests among its players.

 Under the new ACC policy, vaccinated individuals who test positive can complete isolation once they no longer show symptoms and have two negative tests at least 24 hours apart, provided local and state public health officials permit.
-Under an alternate scenario, vaccinated individuals who test positive can complete isolation when at least seven days have passed since their positive test, their symptoms are improving and they have had one negative test within 24 hours of being “fever-free” and cleared.
+Under an alternate scenario, vaccinated individuals who test positive can complete isolation when at least seven days have passed since their positive test, if their symptoms are improving and they have had one negative test within 24 hours of being “fever-free” and cleared.

 The latest updates to the ACC’s Medical Advisory Group report, which since July 2020 has guided the conference’s protocols regarding covid, were posted on the conference’s website Monday.

-The ACC’s revision followed updated guidance issued from the CDC, which on Monday shortened the recommended time infected Americans should isolate from 10 days to five if they are asymptomatic.
+The ACC’s revision followed updated guidance issued from the CDC.
+The agency on Monday shortened the recommended time that infected Americans should isolate from 10 days to five if they are asymptomatic.

-Ten ACC schools earned bowl berths this season, but three have been forced to withdraw, scuttling two bowls in the process, because of outbreaks on their roster.
+Ten ACC schools earned bowl berths this season, but three have been forced to withdraw, scuttling two bowl games in the process, because of outbreaks on their roster.
 News of all three ACC withdrawals came Sunday.

 Virginia announced it was withdrawing from the Fenway Bowl against SMU in Boston because of covid-related complications, and the game was canceled.
 The Military Bowl also was canceled after Boston College announced it couldn’t field a team to face East Carolina in Annapolis.